mpavezb/cpp_topics/README.md

 U( { arg1, arg2, ... } ) 	                // initialize parameter to ctor
 ```

 C++11 introduces the type `std::initializer_list<T>`.
 Objects of that class are container proxies with forward iterators and a size to a temporary array.
+These are different to the list initialization concept!.

 list-initialization limits the allowed implicit conversions by prohibiting the following:
 * demotion of `long double`, `double` or `float` to smaller types (except when constant expression and no overflow).